 significant additional warming is expected over the next 100 years.

-The most recent (2007) statement by the United Nations Panel on
+The conclusion of the 2007 United Nations Panel on

-Climate Change is that, with 90% confidence, humans are the main cause
+Climate Change was that, with 90% confidence, humans are the main cause

 of climate warming since 1950.
 Here is a December 2007 summary of the

 "During recent millennia of relatively stable climate, civilization

 became established and populations have grown rapidly.
 In the next 50

 years, even the lower limit of impending climate change---an